Home › Blog › 15 Best Project Management Best Practices for Managers in 2024

 11. Be Proactive About Change Management

-Even when the project scope is well defined, and the cost and schedule are well planned, changes are inevitable to any project.
+Even when the scope of a project is well defined, and the cost and schedule are well planned, changes are inevitable to any project.
 Changes are usually needed when there are issues in the project or when customer requirements have changed.

 A change management process keeps the team sharp to embrace changes and to notice the changes constructively.
 The change management process helps the team to assess the change, analyze the impacts on other constraints of the project, and then decide whether to move ahead or not.